jules2689/trudeau/trudeau/2020-04-17/post_news.md

 Thank you, deputy Prime Minister.
-So we'll start with three questions on the phone and turn to the one, and one question an done follow-up.[speaking french]
+So we'll start with three questions on the phone and turn to the one, and one question and one follow-up.[speaking french]

 ---

 **Question**:

 Thank you.
 Merci.
 Our first question... fromradio-Canada.